chros73/rtorrent-ps-ch_setup/README.rst

 The whole setup is based on an advanced version of the `Stefano's idea of download manager <http://www.stabellini.net/rtorrent-howto.txt>`_: it relies on moving data AND meta files all around the place.
 Please take the time and read more about this here: `#66 <https://github.com/chros73/rtorrent-ps_setup/issues/66>`_

-It also includes some really unique ideas, so there's no need for ratio groups, stopping/starting torrents (either manually or by a script), deleting anything manually: it runs ``every`` torrent all the time, favours one group of torrents over the rest of them and if it run out of space it'll try to create more by deleting old ones.
+It also includes some really unique ideas, so there's no need for ratio groups, stopping/starting torrents (either manually or by a script), deleting anything manually: it runs ``every`` torrent all the time, `favours one group of torrents over the rest of them <FavoringGroupOfTorrents.md>`_ and if it run out of space it'll try to create more by deleting old ones.
 These features make this setup sooo powerful! :)

 This setup runs on a laptop from 2008 with dualcore CPU and 4GB of RAM with Ubuntu 14.04 (probably all other Debian flavor works fine, I don't know about the rest) and a 4TB HDD hooked up via ESATA with a net connection of 74/20 Mbps.
 It never stops until it gets power. :)